 The 2003 M&A Summer Lecture Series explores the processes, techniques and effects by which vectors of evolution project from architecture's increasingly accessible domain of digital technology towards next-generation material environments.
 The event was followed by drinks, bites, and music.
 Outdoor seating | $5 suggested donation

-The PATTERNS exhibit, Land.Tiles, is in its final month at M&A. This is the only opportunity to hear the architect discuss this work in relation to the larger scope of his explorations in the virtual realm.
+The PATTERNS exhibit, Land.Tiles, was in its final month at M&A. This was an opportunity to hear the architect discuss this work in relation to the larger scope of his explorations in the virtual realm.

 Digital design tools have become instrumental in creating both built/analog and virtual /digital environments.
 Soon, the seamless integration of the two realms will result in responsive software/surface/structure systems that will be indispensable for built applications.
-This discussion will develop potential uses for responsive “SmartSurfaces”* and explore potential interfaces; i.e. ranging from simple touch-based sensors and temperature or light-sensing switches, to more complex and immersive mind state synapse mechanisms and the implications involved.
+This discussion develops potential uses for responsive “SmartSurfaces”* and explores potential interfaces; i.e. ranging from simple touch-based sensors and temperature or light-sensing switches, to more complex and immersive mind state synapse mechanisms and the implications involved.